 Building on SO4001 ‘Contemporary Issues in Sociology’ and SO4003 ‘Social Selves’, this module will develop the concept of ‘the sociological imagination’, first outlined by the US theorist C. Wright Mills to indicate “the vivid awareness of the relationship between personal experience and the wider society” (1959).
 Although Mills was writing in the post-war era, the concept can be traced back to the development of the discipline as it emerged in response to the challenges of social life in industrial cities of the 19th century.
 Hence this module will use a range of classic and contemporary thinkers to address the double role that sociology has inherited from its origins: not just to understand the world, but to try to change it.
 This problem will be explored within the context of the city as a strategic unit of analysis in order to understand wider processes of modernisation, industrialisation and the subsequent onset of postmodernity and post-industrialism.

 By studying original texts and placing them within their social and historical contexts, students will deepen their understanding of the discipline’s critical engagement with different aspects of social life.
-There will be a strong focus on London with opportunities for fieldwork, but one other city, such as Chicago, will be studied as a comparative site.
+There will be a strong focus on London with opportunities for fieldwork.

 The module will be team-taught and will address the underlying questions: what role can sociologists play in tackling different forms of social injustice and inequality?